Oluwaseyiae/Locating-Phonenumber/README.md

 <h1>Prerequisite for Digital Clock</h1>

-For developing a simple GUI calculator in python you must have to prior knowledge of following –<br>
+For developing a simple phone number locator in python you must have to prior knowledge of following –<br>

-1. Tkinter<br>
+1. Folium<br>

-2. Time<br>
+2. Phonenumbers<br>

-3. Datetime<br>
+3. OpenCageGeocode<br>

 <br>